Polynomial Resource Classification of Quantum Circuit Familes via Classical Shadows: Future Work

 \section{Future Work}

 Several directions follow naturally from this work.

-\paragraph{Theoretical Backing for Identifying IQP} While some obvious extensions of our work are described below, the most pressing question inspired by our work is the following.
-"Does there exist a BPP algorithm that, given sample access to an unknown distribution, decides with bounded error whether that distribution could have been generated by a polynomial-size IQP circuit, as opposed to another class of circuits?"
+\paragraph{Theoretical Backing for Identifying IQP} While some obvious extensions of our work are described below, the most pressing question inspired by our work is the following. ``Does there exist a BPP algorithm that, given sample access to an unknown distribution, decides with bounded error whether that distribution could have been generated by a polynomial-size IQP circuit, as opposed to another class of circuits?''
 The collapse to chance accuracy around the 12 qubit mark hints that the answer may be no, but our approach is merely one algorithm among many possible polynomial-resource strategies, and the question of whether any such strategy exists remains open.
-Also, the work by Aaronson and Arkhipov \cite{aaronson2011computational}, suggests that the answer may be no. We note, however, that Aaronson and Arkhipov consider the harder problem of verifying a device is sampling from the full BosonSampling distribution against arbitrary alternatives.
-Our question, "distinguishing IQP from specific classically simulable families," is more structured, and it remains open whether this additional structure makes BPP verification possible or whether the underlying sampling hardness of IQP still precludes it.
+Also, the work by Aaronson and Arkhipov~\cite{aaronson2011computational} suggests that the answer may be no. We note, however, that Aaronson and Arkhipov consider the harder problem of verifying a device is sampling from the full BosonSampling distribution against arbitrary alternatives.
+Our question, ``distinguishing IQP from specific classically simulable families,'' is more structured, and it remains open whether this additional structure makes BPP verification possible or whether the underlying sampling hardness of IQP still precludes it.

 \paragraph{Extended circuit families} IQP circuits are defined by diagonal gates in the $Z$ basis; one can analogously define circuit families diagonal in the $X$ or $Y$ basis by conjugating the diagonal layer with $H^{\otimes \nqubits}$ or $(SH)^{\otimes \nqubits}$, respectively.
 These families would carry qualitatively different distributional signatures under $Z$-basis measurement and could serve as additional classification targets, extending the four-strategy comparison evaluated here.
-Theorem~\ref{thm:concentration} applies to any basis $B$ and any gate set, making such extensions a natural testbed for the theoretical framework developed in Section~\ref{sec:theory}.
+The two-line argument of Lemma~\ref{lem:frame} carries over in the rotated frame, yielding the corresponding sector-nullity statement for each such family and making these extensions a natural testbed for the framework of Section~\ref{sec:theory}.

 \paragraph{Noisy simulation and hardware} All experiments here use noiseless classical simulation.
 Realistic device noise will alter the output distributions of all three circuit families in ways that may depend on family identity, qubit count, and gate depth.
 Extending to Aer noise models or real hardware would establish whether the $Z$-only advantage and the scaling collapse threshold persist under realistic conditions.